 “Christ, another protester,” I murmured to myself as I walked out of my house.

 Two weeks before, Federal Judge Arthur W. Garrity had decisively ordered that the city of Boston’s schools should desegregate immediately.
-The judge’s brave decision had been swift and unexpected.
-Hundreds of protestors from Boston had descended upon Arthur Garrity’s handsome and sheltered neighborhood in the exclusive suburb of Wellesley, twelve miles west of Boston.
+The judge’s intrepid decision had been swift and unexpected.
+Hundreds of dissidents from Boston had descended upon Arthur Garrity’s handsome and sheltered neighborhood in the exclusive suburb of Wellesley, 12 miles west of Boston.
 Residents of both Charlestown and South Boston had formed a series of marches up and down Radcliffe Road three days before.
 The staged protest had taken the Watergate House impeachment hearings off the front page of The Boston Globe.

 In the summer of 1974, Judge Garrity lived two doors down from my parents’ house.

 I timidly approached the Buick, realizing that the driver was staring out at Judge Garrity’s house.
 “Can I help you?”
 I asked apprehensively.